-Typically prepared with red snapper in the Caribbean, this dish is a reminder of how comfort foods can bring people together.
-Sea Bass Blaff is the fish called sea bass cooked in a spicy, mildly hot and slightly acidic liquid, hence the blaff.
+A seafood or fish blaff is typically prepared with red snapper in the Caribbean.
+This Sea Bass dish is a reminder of how delicious foods can bring people together.
+A Sea Bass is cooked in a spicy, mildly hot, and slightly acidic liquid.

-Blaff is a way a preparing fish that is popular in the Caribbean.
-In Martinique, this technique is very popular.
-Freshly cleaned fish is marinated in overnight with a mixture of fresh herbs, spices, hot pepper and lemon juice.
+Blaff is a way of preparing fish that is popular in the Caribbean.
+In Martinique, this technique is trendy.
+Freshly cleaned fish is marinated overnight in a mixture of fresh herbs, spices, hot pepper, and lemon juice.
 The fish is then cooked in a spiced court bouillon or broth.

 This recipe can be prepared with any firm fish.
 The key is to add fresh and enough spices for proper marination process.
 In the Caribbean, it is okay to use fresh ingredients as it is the healthy way to nourish your body.

-Fish or seafood taste better with fresh herbs and spices.
-It is also recommended to use lemon or lime when cooking fish for a fresher taste.
+Fish or seafood tastes better with fresh herbs and spices.
+It is also recommended to use lemon or lime when cooking fish for a fresher taste and minimize the fishy odor.
 The fresher the fish or seafood, the more delicious your dish will be.